 [Heading inserted in Gazette 2 Feb 2007 p.
 245.]

-11. Tenders to be invited for certain contracts
+11. When tenders have to be publicly invited

 (1) Tenders are to be publicly invited according to the requirements of this Division before a local government enters into a contract for another person to supply goods or services if the consideration under the contract is, or is expected to be, more, or worth more, than $100 000 unless subregulation (2) states otherwise.